Access a lab in Azure Lab Services

 Register to the lab

-Sign in to the service using your school account to complete the registration.
+Sign in to the service using your organizational or school account to complete the registration.

-A Microsoft account is required for using Azure Lab Services unless using Canvas.
-If you are trying to use your non-Microsoft account such as Yahoo or Google accounts to sign in to the portal, follow instructions to create a Microsoft account that will be linked to your non-Microsoft account.
-Then, follow the steps to complete the registration process.
+You need a Microsoft account to use Azure Lab Services, unless you're using Canvas.
+If you try to use your non-Microsoft account, such as Yahoo or Google accounts, to sign in to the portal, follow the instructions to create a Microsoft account that's linked to your non-Microsoft account.
+Then, follow the steps to complete the lab registration process.

-- To its right, you see the icon representing the operating system (OS) of the VM.
-In this example, it's Windows OS.
+- In the top-right, you can see an icon that represents the operating system (OS) of the VM.

 Start or stop the VM

-Using the Azure Lab Services portal is the preferred method for a student to stop their lab VM.
-However, with the April 2022 Updates, Azure Lab Services will detect when a student shuts down their VM using the OS shutdown command.
+With the April 2022 Updates, Azure Lab Services will detect when a lab user shuts down their VM using the OS shutdown command.
 After a long delay to ensure the VM wasn't being restarted, the lab VM will be marked as stopped and billing will discontinue.

 Connect to the VM

-- If a class is in progress (within the schedule of the class), progress bar is grayed out to represent quota hours aren't being used.
+A class is in progress, according to the lab schedules: the progress bar is grayed out to represent that you didn't use quota hours.

-- If a quota isn't assigned (zero hours), the text Available during classes only is shown in place of the progress bar.
+The lab has no quota (zero hours): the text Available during classes only shows in place of the progress bar.

-- If you ran out of quota, the color of the progress bar is red.
+You ran out of quota: the color of the progress bar is red.

-- The color of the progress bar is blue when it's outside the scheduled time for the lab and some of the quota time has been used.
+No class is in progress, according to the lab schedules: the color of the progress bar is blue to indicate that it's outside the scheduled time for the lab, and some of the quota time was used.